bytebase/bytebase.com/content/docs/administration/environment-policy/tier.md

 ![tier-editor](/content/docs/administration/tier/env-tier-editor.webp)

 By default, instances and databases in a production environment will be inaccessible to developers.
-Workspace admins and DBAs can configure some databases as accessible to developers via [Data Access Control](/docs/security/data-access-control).
+Workspace admins and DBAs can configure some databases as accessible to developers via [Database Permission](/docs/security/database-permission/overview).